lutzleonhardt/codesearch/docs/implementation-plan.md

 - `cli.py`:
     - Parse `--verbose`, `--root-dir`, `--rebuild-ctags` using `click` or `typer`.
+    - for --help give a help message with all options
     - Use `colored_print()` for any CLI messages to differentiate them.
     - Have a mock interaction loop: